lRoMYl/swift-graphql-codegen/README.md

 # DHGraphQLCodegen

-Swift type-safe GraphQL query builder
+DH Swift type-safe GraphQL query builder
-- No knowledge in GraphQL is required to use the query builder, as the GraphQL specification is just a struct with Codable conformance
+- Plain Swift Types without external dependencies
 - All permutation are generated up-front with type safety are generated as GraphQL specification (struct/class)
-- GraphQL specificaiton doesn't have external dependencies as it only uses build-in Swift type
-- Network layer agnostic, generated GraphQL specification doesn't require specific network layer implementation.
-You can use it with either URLSession, Alamofire & any other library
+- Network layer agnostic, the generated code will produce the GraphQL definition without dictating the network library to be used
 - Example App include with DH flavor networking layer

 Usage example without writing a single line of GraphQL query
 ```
-let parameter = QueryParameter.VendorRequestParameter(
+let parameter = VendorRequestParameter(
   name: "vendor name", // Argument1 is code-generated
   country: .sg,  // Argument2 is code-generated
   selections: .init(vendorSelection: [.name, .isOpen]) // Selections is code-generated for all request, you can use autocomplete for the argument